uhLeeshUh/Andala/README.md

 * A directions sidebar will be present

 ## Wireframe of Symmetry Design
-The cells outlined in green show where the user click to start and stop the drawing.
+The cells outlined in green show where the user clicked to start and stop the drawing.
 Cells 2 and 3 were moused over which triggered their symmetric cells across the Y axis to also render in purple (the user's chosen color).

 ![Symmetry Wireframe](https://github.com/AliciaUnderhill/Symmetry/blob/master/images/Symmetry_wireframe.png)